 The below shows the different components of an EC2 instance.
 Each of these will be covered in detail below.

 By default, all EC2 instances are launched with a private IP address.
 This enables them to communicate with other instances within the same VPC.
-We can choose to launch our instances with a Public IP address too – whether this happens by default when you launch an instance will depend on your VPC / Subnet settings.

 |T2||General Purpose||Burstable Performance|

 |M3||General Purposes||Nice Balance|

 |R3/R4||Memory Optimized||Databases / Large Enterprise Apps|

 |X1||Memory Optimized||Databases / Large Enterprise Apps|